RcDevRIL/proto_madera_back/README.md

 * [X] How to run app on localhost
 * [X] How to run tests
 * [X] How to setup local database
+* [ ] Add details on spring modules used if needed
 * [ ] Write specific steps on Linux OS if needed
 * [ ] How to ...